What does Gareth mean?

 Gareth is an uncommonly occurring first name for males.
 Gareth is an uncommon surname too for both adults and children.
 (2000 U.S. Census)

 Shown below is a comparison of the popularity of Gareth and associated names.
 Garret, Garry, Garth and Gary (#560 the previous year) are the prominent alternative forms of Gareth (#unlisted) listed in the Top 1000.
-Usage of these boy names was at its most widespread during 1960-1969 and has become much less since, with the versions Garret, Garry, Garth and Gary becoming less fashionable.
+Usage of these boy names was at its most widespread during the years 1960-1969 (usage of 0.5663%) and has become much less since (usage 0.11%, down 80.6%), with the versions Garret, Garry, Garth and Gary becoming less fashionable.
 (2014 Birth Statistics)